JosephGWoods/ISMRM2022_VSASL_Bloch_Simulations/README.md

 # ISMRM2022 VSASL Bloch Simulations

-This is the code used for the Velocity Selective ASL Bloch simulation tutorial at ISMRM 2022
+This is the MATLAB code used for the Velocity Selective ASL Bloch simulation tutorial at ISMRM 2022

 `run_VSASL_Simulations.m` is the top level file for generating the VSASL modules and running the simulations.

 Bloch simulations are performed using an adapted version of Brian Hargreaves' MEX Bloch simulation code.
 The original version may be found at http://www-mrsrl.stanford.edu/~brian/blochsim/.
+If you would like to learn more about Bloch simulations, Brian has a nice tutorial here: http://www-mrsrl.stanford.edu/~brian/bloch/.

 This tutorial was designed and written by [Joseph G. Woods](https://www.ndcn.ox.ac.uk/team/joseph-woods) (University of Oxford), [Dapeng Liu](https://www.researchgate.net/profile/Dapeng-Liu-12) (Johns Hopkins University), [Qin Qin](https://www.hopkinsmedicine.org/profiles/details/qin-qin) (Johns Hopkins University), and  [Yuriko Suzuki](https://www.win.ox.ac.uk/people/yuriko-suzuki) (University of Oxford).